dobin/ShellcodeObfuscationLab/README.md

 | No Obfuscation     | 27       |

-But didnt bother to question the data.
-There are many issues with it:
+But didnt attempt to question the data.
+There are some issues with it:

 * Why are the top three Base64, UUID, and reverse hex string?
 Especially the later is very obscure
 * No negative test (without malicious shellcode)